Japan’s Book Donation to the University of Louvain

 Format: Edited volume - paperback

-Jan Schmidt is historian of modern and contemporary Japan at KU Leuven, focusing on political and media history.
+Jan Schmidt is a historian of modern and contemporary Japan at KU Leuven, focusing on political and media history, and Head of the Japanese Studies Research Group.

-Willy Vande Walle is professor emeritus of Japanese Studies at the KU Leuven.
+Willy Vande Walle is professor emeritus of Japanese Studies at KU Leuven.